yangkky/yangkky.github.io/index.md

 Here's some more [about me](/about) and details about [my research](/research).
 My resume can be found [here](https://github.com/yangkky/resume/blob/master/KKY_cv.pdf).

 Please email me at yang dot kevin at microsoft dot com if you are interested in collaborating or a research internship.
+My previous interns include:

+- Amy Wang
+- Kevin Wu